Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Case Studies

 The proposed flexibility quantification framework is applied to a real anonymised 0.4 kV distribution network located in the North West of England \cite{churkin_Zenodo}.
 The network is visualised in Fig.~\ref{Fig: 221bus scheme} as a graph using the force-directed graph layout algorithm ForceAtlas2 \cite{Jacomy2014}.
 The figure illustrates the network topology and the location of power demands across the network, where circles of different sizes correspond to the total apparent power consumed at each bus.
 The smallest circles indicate buses with no loads, while the largest circles stand for buses with a load of 3.52 kVA.
 The distribution of loads across phases is given in Table~\ref{table: UK network data}.
 The network is supplied from a single three-phase balanced source, the primary substation (displayed as a triangle in Fig.~\ref{Fig: 221bus scheme}).
 Yet, due to the uneven distribution of single-phase loads, the network experiences a voltage unbalance, with the highest VUF of 0.78\% over all buses.
 Such a low level of voltage unbalance is considered acceptable according to existing grid codes \cite{EnergyNetworksAssociation1990,NationalGrid2014}.
 However, this voltage unbalance can still impact the network's flexibility and limit the operation of DER.

-To investigate the impact of phase unbalance on the network's flexibility services, 12 single-phase flexible units (four units per phase) were placed in the network as shown in Fig.~\ref{Fig: 221bus scheme}.
-Each unit is assumed to have a P-Q capability of ±5 kW and ±5 kVAr.
+To investigate the impact of phase unbalance on flexibility services, 12 single-phase flexible units (four units per phase) were placed in the network as shown in Fig.~\ref{Fig: 221bus scheme}. {The locations of the units were selected to reflect realistic DER deployments in LV networks and to highlight the interrelation between unit operation and voltage unbalance.
+Specifically, the units were placed at nodes located towards the end of feeders, where voltage unbalance effects are more pronounced and flexibility injections are more likely to be constrained.} Each unit has a P-Q capability of ±5 kW and ±5 kVAr.
 That is, units can independently regulate their active and reactive power output in the range of [-5.0,5.0] kW and [-5.0,5.0] kVAr.
 Then, the aggregated P-Q flexibility areas were calculated per each phase by iteratively solving the flexibility estimation model \eqref{Model: objective}-\eqref{Model: phase_coordination}.
-The impact of phase unbalance and coordination on P-Q flexibility areas is shown in Fig.~\ref{fig: 221bus coordination analysis}, where VUF constraints \eqref{Model: vuf_lim} in the range 0.5-1.0\% are imposed.\footnote{To avoid scalability issues, in the 221-bus system, VUF constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} are imposed only on the 7 buses with the highest voltage unbalances.}
+The impact of phase coordination and voltage unbalance constraints on P-Q flexibility areas in the 221-bus system is shown in Fig.~\ref{fig: 221bus coordination analysis}. {The red shaded areas indicate simulations in which VUF constraints \eqref{Model: vuf_lim} are imposed.\footnote{To avoid scalability issues, in the 221-bus system, VUF constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} are imposed only on the 7 buses with the highest voltage unbalances and close to the flexible units, as shown in Fig.~\ref{Fig: 221bus scheme} by the black cross markers.
+A detailed discussion of the voltage unbalance modelling and scalability properties is provided in Section~\ref{subsection: scalability}.} The quantitative results are summarised in Table~\ref{table: load unbalance impacts 3}. }

-Similar to the previous analysis for the simple 5-bus system, the P-Q areas in Fig.~\ref{fig: 221bus coordination analysis} indicate that the network's flexibility is maximal when all single-phase flexible units are perfectly coordinated (as shown by the dashed lines).
-However, the absence of coordination between units connected to different phases leads to significant losses in the aggregated DER flexibility potential.
-For example, the P-Q flexibility area for phase $\phi= \{a\}$ reduces by 30\% (from 1721.7 to 1211.6 kVA\textsuperscript{2}).
-Moreover, imposing voltage unbalance constraints \eqref{Model: vuf_lim} further limits the operation of flexible units and significantly reduces the network's aggregated flexibility.
+Similar to the previous analysis for the simple 5-bus system, the P-Q areas in Fig.~\ref{fig: 221bus coordination analysis} indicate that the network's flexibility is maximised when all single-phase flexible units are perfectly coordinated, as shown by the dashed boundaries.
+However, the absence of coordination between units connected to different phases leads to significant losses in the aggregated DER flexibility potential. {For example, as shown by the quantitative results in Table~\ref{table: load unbalance impacts 3}, a lack of flexible unit coordination leads to a flexibility area reduction of 15.72–29.23\%, depending on phase.
+When voltage unbalance constraints \eqref{Model: vuf_lim} are imposed, the reduction increases further to 34.80–60.28\%, depending on phase.
+These observations suggest that at least 30\% of theoretical aggregated flexibility may not be achievable in realistic unbalanced LV distribution networks.}